Central Catholic High School (Toledo, Ohio): Mercy Field

 Mercy Field is home to the Central Catholic High School baseball team, and it opened in the spring of 2012.
 1982 Central Catholic alumnus, Cleves Delp, donated $2.5 million to build Mercy Field.
 The stadium features an all-turf field with a clay mound and 12-foot outfield fence, and the field is lighted for night games.
 It has bleacher seating for 440, dugouts, a two-mound bullpen on each side, a 10-inning scoreboard, a press box with radio and TV booth, and an owner's viewing suite.
 The structure also includes a concession stand, locker room, player's study room, coach's office, and indoor hitting room.

 Mercy Field was named the Midwest Field of the Year by the National High School Baseball Association in 2012.

 Lourdes University, a NAIA Division II program, also takes advantage of Central Catholic's facility, using it for their home games.

 Ohio High School Athletic Association State Championships

-Central Catholic has won nine (9) state championships.
+Central Catholic has won 9 team state championships.